sangres.com sangres.com

 The Great Dikes were formed during the same period of volcanic activity as the Spanish Peaks, Mt.
 Mestas and Silver Mountain.
 At the time these vertical granite formations were formed by molten rock, they were located several thousand feet underground, below and among many layers of sedimentary rock.
 Over time, as the ground rose and the softer rock was eroded away, these igneous intrusions were exposed.

 The dikes are granite.
 In the western portions of both Las Animas and Huerfano Counties there are some uplifted stone walls of the Dakota formation.
-They look like granite but they are actually very compressed, very durable sandstone, part of a formation that runs from Canada to Mexico along the Front Range and eastwards.
-Other places where it surfaces vertically are in the Flatirons area of Boulder, Garden of the Gods in Colorado Springs and the Garden of the Gods near Cerrillos, New Mexico.
+They look like granite but are actually very compressed, very durable sandstone, part of a formation that runs from Canada to Mexico along the Front Range and eastwards.
+Other places where the Dakota Wall surfaces vertically are in the Flatirons area of Boulder, Garden of the Gods in Colorado Springs and the Garden of the Gods near Los Cerrillos, New Mexico.

 Selecting one of the photos below will open a new window or new tab in your browser